How to choose the right tradie.

 - Attitude and professionalism– respect and personal responsibility are as important in construction trades as they are anywhere.
 When we see you at the local post office, gym or supermarket, we don’t want to be avoiding you because we know you weren’t happy with our service.
 We want to be able to greet you with a healthy “hello” and have a friendly chat!
 We can’t do that if you aren’t completely satisfied with us.

 - References– a proven track record is a strong assurance.
 This also includes “word of mouth” reputation.
 Believe it or not, our work at AVL is 75% return customers or word of mouth recommendations!
 Word of mouth is certainly the best advertising tool we have.
 That is also why we created the recommendations page so you can share in who we deal with and who we recommend.
-Have a chat to your friends, family and workmates and see who they use and why.
+Have a chat with your friends, family and workmates and see who they use and why.
 Probably the best assurance of a quality tradie you can get!

 How to find tradies